Project

 I'm wondering if variations include duplicates?

-#16 Updated by Luke Murphey about 8 years ago
+#16 Updated by Luke Murphey over 8 years ago

 These counts don't make complete sense.